 Eliminating harmful pesticides and mitigating mold and fungus is a crucial barrier for the success of medicinal cannabis products.
 Adoption of cleanroom technology proves historically advantageous in processing and production within biomedical, electronics, and pharmaceutical fields.

 How Cannabis Cleanrooms Mitigate Fungal, Mite, and Microbe Infections

-Aerospace, electronics, and biosciences have traditionally used cleanrooms to improve final quality, batch control, and enhance regulatory compliance.
+Aerospace, electronics, and biosciences use cleanrooms to improve final quality, batch control, and enhance regulatory compliance.
 Medical cannabis as federally regulated medicine also requires traceability and accountability.

 Canadian Medical Marijuana Regulation and Testing

 In Canada, medical marijuana grows have staunch regulation, testing, and inspection.
 Federal inspectors tour facilities monthly (2) to ensure that cannabis grows meet national standards.
 Contamination is core of concern.
 Sample testing is carried out by federally regulated laboratories, therefore the standard of expectations and results are more uniform.

 Emblem Cannabis is one Canada’s largest medical marijuana cultivators.